ls1intum/artemis-theia-blueprints/images/README.md

 For example, for the image `images/base-ide/`, there is a `package.json`.
 Using `COPY images/base-ide/ .` in the Dockerfile will replace the default `package.json` of Theia.
 Creating more files in sub-directories (`images/base-ide/test/test.json`) will also overwrite existing files recursively.

+## Choosing the correct plugins
+Plugins are an easy way to add functionality to the basic features of VSC or the minimal `base-ide` image.
+To configure the download step of the `plugin-image` (currently incorporated in the `ToolDockerfile`), you may change the `theiaPlugins` array of the `package.json` inside of your image's folder (`/images/<name>/package.json`).
+Why don´t you start finding appropriate plugins [here](https://open-vsx.org/)?

+### Configuring Theia's VSC built-ins
+Theia offers a large built-in plugin bundling all those (82) functions and languages that VSC offers out of the box (https://open-vsx.org/api/eclipse-theia/builtin-extension-pack/1.88.1/file/eclipse-theia.builtin-extension-pack-1.88.1.vsix).
+As your image most likely will not require all those features, you can remove sub-plugins by adding their `id` to the list of `theiaPluginsExcludeIds` of the `package.json`.
+You can find the list of all excluded plugins in the `/images/base-ide/package.json`.